gangdong/gangdong.github.io/_posts/2019-04-13-Web-jekyll-grammar.markdown

 ![directory](https://gangdong.github.io/daviddong.github.io/assets/image/web-jekyll-2-variables-paginator.png)

-above is the description from the official docs. talk is always easy, next I will write some code to demonstrate the usage.
+above is the description from the official docs. talk is always easy, next I will write some code to demonstrate the usage. below shows the variables value of my blog.
 ```Jekyll
 This page's title is {{page.title}}
 This page's name is {{page.name}}